JP-sDEV/JP-sDEV/README.md

 Glad to see you here!
 I'm Jon Pablo, a **Software Developer** who primarily works with **Python**, **JavaScript** and actively contributes to **open-source**.

 Currently, I'm reading [System Design Interview – An insider's guide](https://www.goodreads.com/book/show/54109255-system-design-interview-an-insider-s-guide).
-In my spare time, I look open-source projects to contribute to.
+In my spare time, I look for open-source projects to contribute to.

 ### Open-Source Contributions